d0vere/MisMeeter/README.md

 # MisMeeter

-MisMeeter is an experimental iOS microphone bridge for Windows.
+MisMeeter is an experimental iOS microphone bridge for Voicemeeter.

 Current milestone: